IdentityPython/JWTConnect-Python-CryptoJWT/doc/keyhandling.rst

 signed JSON Web Token (JWS_).
 What to do ?

-Well if you know what kind of key you want, if it is a asymmetric key you can use one of the provided factory methods.
+Well if you know what kind of key you want, and if it is a asymmetric key you want, you can use one of the provided factory methods.

     RSA
         :py:func:`cryptojwt.jwk.rsa.new_rsa_key`